sensu/sensu-docs/content/sensu-go/5.20/api/webconfig.md

 ---
 title: "Web UI configuration API"
 linkTitle: "Web UI Configuration API"
-description: "The Sensu web API provides HTTP access to the active web UI configuration.
-This reference includes examples for returning the active web configuration and adding or updating the web configuration.
+description: "The Sensu web configuration API provides HTTP access to the global web UI configuration.
+This reference includes examples for returning the global web UI configuration and adding or updating the web UI configuration.
 Read on for the full reference."
 version: "5.20"
 product: "Sensu Go"
 menu: